Ezinge

 Ezinge was a separate municipality until 1990, when it was merged with Winsum.

 Heritage

 The village is a legally protected heritage district within the Middag- Humsterland region which itself enjoys the status of Dutch National Landscape and can be found on the tentative list of UNESCO World Heritage.
 The main sight of the village is the early 13th century church which stands separated from its tower.
-The tower is connected to an old schoolbuilding.
+The tower is connected to an old school building.
 The three buildings are located on an artificial dwelling hill, known as a terp, with the village and pastures around it, covering a quarter and three quarters, respectively, of the slopes.
 According to the Dutch Museum of National History, Tacitus has been to Ezinge.
 Whether true or not, both Tacitus and Pliny the Elder wrote elaborately about the terps and the Frisii and Chauci, the people dwelling upon them.

 History

 Before dikes were built, starting around the beginning of the second millennium, people in the Low Countries, especially in the north, built artificial hills to shelter themselves and their stock from the high tide.
 Repeatedly over the centuries these hills were reinforced and heightened, often with soil and waste.
 Cross sections of terps reveal many layers indicating periods of drought, wealth or poverty and even wars and conflagration.

 At that time before the dikes and later the reclaiming of land, Ezinge was situated on the northern edge of the middle one of the three historical islands of Frisia, now Groningen.

 Around the end of the 1920s peat diggers found curious old objects that attracted the attention of archeologist Albert van Giffen.
 The following decade Ezinge was the centre of attention for archeologists and historians.
 Van Giffen found evidence for one of the oldest Dutch instances of constant habitation.
 Among the objects found were 85 farm buildings and 60 outbuildings, most of them with an almost pristine ground plan visible, graves, pottery, bone ice skates, jewelry and tools.

 Van Giffen learned that the closer he excavated towards the church, the older the objects proved to be.
 Eager as he was to find even older evidence, he had the church propped and tried to dig under it but soon had to abandon his attempt due to instability of the church.

 All in all Van Giffen's endeavors revealed that Ezinge was constantly inhabited since 600 BCE and probably earlier, making it one of the oldest towns in Europe.
 Roman (import-) pottery and artefacts, like a statue of Jupiter, were found, indicating (economic-) relations with cultures far away and a magic wand, indicating pagan beliefs.
 A golden pommel, closely resembling the one found in Sutton Hoo indicates a close cultural connection to the Anglo-Saxons in Great Britain in the 6th and 7th century CE.